That's right, this morning the brand-new Fujifilm flagship store opened its doors to the public! And of course, I was there queuing!

 The small David Bowie exhibition is not to be missed.
 Congrats to Klinko for the beautiful work.

 You can now book your Fujifilm camera and lens rentals directly from the source.
-I mean, they still rely on Hireacamera for that, but you can pick up and return Fuji equipment at the Fuji shop.
+They still rely on Hireacamera for that, but you can pick up and return Fuji equipment at the Fuji shop.
+This blog will remain a great source if you are looking for recommendations on the best Fujifilm lenses.
+Here's a list of the best lenses for portraits to start.

 I mentioned the studio: it's a fully equipped professional studio and can be booked for a full day or just half.
 Not for cheap, though.